Houston Bakery Tours

+We offer three Houston bakery tours.
 Do you have a sweet tooth?
 Do you crave wheat and gluten?
 Do want comfort food in the morning?
-Well, this is the tour for you.
-We offer 3 options that are all between 2 and 3 hours depending on how many people are on the tour and how much time people browse and eat.
+Well, these tours are for you.
+All our Houston bakery tours are between 2 and 3 hours depending on how many people are on the tour and how much time people browse and eat.
 These tours take you several different cultural sites to try the gourmet delights.
 We will stop at each bakery for about 15 – 20 minutes.
 These are all local bakeries.
 You may get a sample at some of these bakeries.
-Each tour has 7 bakeries, but we will generally be able to stop at only 6 as not all bakeries are open 7 days a week.
+Each Houston bakery tour has 7 bakeries, but we will generally be able to stop at only 6 as not all bakeries are open 7 days a week.
 Bring money to sample whatever you might like.

 Some bakeries have sit-down areas to eat.
 Other bakeries lack such facilities and you will have to eat the yummy products later.
 Please, no eating in the vehicles.